hobson/pycon2015-nlp-tutorial/docs/slides/slides.md

 ---
 title: Dimension reduction (cont.)

-* SVD (PCA) can reduce the dimensions and enable many powerful machine learning algorithms to be employed
+* can reduce the dimensions and enable many powerful machine learning algorithms to be employed
 * When SVD is impractical (e.g. 100k x 100k matrices or larger), dimension reduction can be based on the entropy found in each word and document independent of the others
 * ntlk US inaugural presidential speech word-frequency example
 * raw occurrence matrices